-- Enjoy a tub boat and adventurer experience in Sado island.
+- Enjoy a tub boat and adventurous experience in Sado island.

 Sado island is the biggest island in Japan.
-Enjoy its superb nature and beautiful landscape like ocean mountain river lake and rice field.
+Enjoy its superb nature and beautiful landscapes, such as the ocean, mountains, rivers, lakes, and rice field.

 - Enjoy sightseeing at the Ryotsu in Sado island.

 The biggest port is located at Ryotsu and it is the biggest town in Sado.
 There are onsen ryokan, restaurants, and many shops.